 A positive, inspiring program emerged in the midst of the Covid-19 pandemic as the instructors and students were flexible and adapted to delayed and changing schedules and varied delivery from in-person to technology and back.
-Students at FHC participated in a train-the-trainer program for the Learn, Grow, Eat & Go!
+High school age students at FHC participated in a train-the-trainer program for the Learn, Grow, Eat & Go!
 Jr. Master Gardener program led by Purdue Extension Marion County.
 This training prepared the students to teach elementary aged students at the neighboring community center.
 Students at FHC were also taught soil health, to compliment their curriculum training, by Kevin Allision of the Marion County Soil and Water Conservation District.
 Having a science-based soil presentation alone first, then a follow-up discussion about soil was beneficial, and led to the students asking many kinds of questions.
 Starting discussion high level, then getting in soil specifics was a good progression.
 Students were able to dig into topics and did.
 Finally, to increase knowledge of various urban agriculture practices, students at FHC also participated in an online poultry course created by Dr. Elizabeth Karcher, Animal Sciences Professor at Purdue University.
 The training and resources shared prepared the students to teach Jr. Master Gardener throughout the summer and also to engage in local discussions about small scale gardening and urban agriculture.

 Instructors were impressed with and saw growth in the students going from learning to practicing, to the actual teaching of children.
 Aster, Director of Felege Hiywot Center, saw students taking their understanding of children and adapting what they did and said and taught to match/fit.
 Students were able to express how and why they did these changes.
 They owned it.